 our kids build resilience and other skills that promote mental wellness

 earlier access to resources and supports for individuals and families of those in need

 And since then, it has evolved into The Imagine Ride.

 The Imagine Ride is about coming together to overcome adversity and ensure those at risk have access to the health supports they need.
 It’s about remaining resilient, purpose-focused and action-oriented at a time when our youth need us.
 It’s about saying no to fear.
-And even though we are physically distancing, it’s about standing together to lift up one another.
+And it’s about standing together to lift up one another.

 I had the opportunity to meet the co-founder of Jack.org, Eric Windeler through a work event we hosted at RBC and was amazed and inspired by the work he and the Youth Leaders across Canada are doing each and every day.

 As someone who has experienced depression, I understand how hard it can be to ask for help.
 Empowering youth to advocate for change, to bust down myths and stigma associated with mental health, and educate youth and families on how to provide support when a loved one is suffering, is something that is very important to me, especially as a mother.

 I’m not a professional athlete.

 To be honest, I came to cycling later in life.
 In fact, when I had the idea of the Imagine Ride in 2019, I had never ridden more than 60 km, and didn’t even own a bike!